 The analysis of the experiment results led to an organizational policy change that allowed them to achieve $50-$80M in capital savings, and created additional network throughput of $2M monthly revenue from that point forward.
 These results were achieved with approximately a $3M investment, which was a phenomenal outcome.

 First, the operators’ specialists suggested creating a simulation model at a low level of abstraction.
 They were familiar with simulating oil movement in pipelines at a molecular level.
-These models were useful for leak detection, fluid dynamics, and hydraulic problems, but were far too complex to simulate network behavior.
+These models were useful for leak detection, fluid dynamics, and hydraulic problems, but were far too complex to simulate pipeline network behavior.

 To do this quickly and easily, and at a desired accuracy and reliability level, they needed to look at the system at a higher level (for example, simulate oil batches, not molecules).
 Stream Systems’ consultants convinced the oil and gas pipeline operator to use AnyLogic to complement this task.
 Its multimethod modeling features allowed the users to choose the desired abstraction level to solve the challenges of the business.